medoswaldo/Predicting-Recipe-Time-Preparation/README.md

 ## Final Model
-In the final model, I introduced the calories in the recipes as a new feature.
-This addition is grounded in the assumption that recipes with higher caloric content typically require more preparation time than those with lower caloric content.
-Therefore, incorporating this feature into the model allows for a more nuanced understanding of the underlying data-generating process, potentially leading to improved predictions.
-The hypothesis is that the caloric content of a recipe is a relevant factor influencing the time required for its preparation.
+In enhancing the final model, I introduced the 'calories' feature under the premise that recipes with higher caloric content often demand more preparation time.
+This addition aims to capture nuanced correlations within the data, offering a more sophisticated understanding of the underlying data-generating process.
+The hypothesis is that caloric content significantly influences recipe preparation time.

-I applied a `QuantileTransformer()` to the 'calories' feature to enhance the model's performance further.
-This transformation aims to mitigate the impact of skewed distributions in the calorie data.
-By making the distribution more symmetric, the QuantileTransformer helps the model better capture patterns and relationships within the data.
-This is particularly beneficial for ensuring that extreme values or outliers in the calorie distribution do not influence the prediction task.
+To refine the model further, I applied a `QuantileTransformer()` to the 'calories' feature.
+This transformation mitigates skewed distributions, promoting a symmetric distribution that aids the model in grasping patterns and relationships within the data.
+It's especially valuable for preventing extreme values in the calorie distribution from unduly impacting the prediction task.

-Additionally, I utilized `StandardScaler()` on the 'n_steps' and 'n_ingredients' features.
-This standardization addresses the potential variance in scales between these two features.
-Standardizing these features ensures that they contribute equally to the model training process, preventing one from dominating the learning algorithm due to its scale.
-It promotes a more balanced and effective learning process, contributing to the overall robustness of the model.
+Additionally, I employed `StandardScaler()` on the 'n_steps' and 'n_ingredients' features to address potential scale variations.
+This standardization ensures equal contributions from these features during the training process, preventing any one feature from dominating the learning algorithm due to scale differences.
+The aim is to foster a more balanced and robust learning process.

-For the modeling algorithm, I continued to use the Decision Tree Regressor, which proved effective in the baseline model.
-The hyperparameters that demonstrated optimal performance were determined through a systematic search using the `GridSearchCV` method.
-Specifically, the hyperparameters tuned included the tree depth and other relevant parameters affecting the tree's structure.
-The choice of hyperparameters was guided by the need to balance model complexity and performance.
+The modeling algorithm retained the Decision Tree Regressor, which demonstrated effectiveness in the baseline model.
+Hyperparameter tuning involved systematically searching through a parameter grid, specifically focusing on 'max_depth,' 'min_samples_split,' and 'min_samples_leaf.'
+This process, facilitated by `GridSearchCV`, aimed to find the optimal balance between model complexity and performance.

+The chosen hyperparameters yielded a final RMSE of 647.2491544, showcasing an improvement over the baseline model and affirming the effectiveness of the introduced features and model refinements.

 ## Fairness Analysis